 Professional traders and fund managers take trading as a serious business.
 As a result, they master and learn the art of investing and trading before they venture into the markets with money.

-Whereas retail traders just go online, open a trading account, and start trading the next day without proper knowledge and experience.
+Retail traders just go online, open a trading account, and start trading the next day without proper knowledge and experience.
 This leads to huge losses.

 They have to trade other people’s money.
 How differently would you trade if you were trading money that didn’t belong to you?
 If it’s a lot different, you need to change your mentality.

-Trading Volumes and Position Size
+Trading Volume and Position Size

 Professional traders and institutions often trade with millions of dollars.
-Retail traders don’t have that kind of money money as their capital.
+Retail traders don’t have that kind of money as their capital.

 Types of Financial Markets

-Commodity markets are a marketplace for buying, selling, and trading in the major commodities of the world.
-For example, crude oil, metals, agricultural commodities, etc.
+Commodity markets are a marketplace for buying, selling, and trading in the major commodities of the world—for example, crude oil, metals, agricultural commodities, etc.

 Traders and investors deploy their capital in this market with the same objective of generating returns.
 They do this from the speculation and change in the price of commodities.
-Let’s take a look at the differences of the financial markets.
+Let’s take a look at the differences in the financial markets.